-Inside the antenna, a foam shipping restraint prevents the antenna assembly from moving during shipment.
-In addition, four bolts secure the antenna to the shipping pallet.
+Inside the antenna, two shipping restraints prevent the antenna assembly from moving during shipment.
 Follow these steps to remove these restraints.

-- a.
-Remove the six #10-32 screws securing the radome to the baseplate (see Figure 13).
+a.
+Remove the three #10-32 Phillips screws securing the radome to the baseplate (see Figure 12).
 Carefully lift the radome straight up until clear of the antenna assembly and set it aside in a safe place.
-If you keep the radome topside, secure it with a lanyard to prevent it from falling overboard. - b.
-Carefully remove the foam shipping restraint that is wedged underneath the reflector (see Figure 14).
-Save this restraint for future use.